jamesr1775/gamer-gifts-elixir/README.md

 - [Photo by Ross Sneddon on Unsplash](https://unsplash.com/photos/sWlDOWk0Jp8)
 - [Photo by AbsolutVision on Unsplash](https://unsplash.com/photos/82TpEld0_e4)
 - [Photo by Luis Villasmil on Unsplash](https://unsplash.com/photos/ITFwHdPEED0)

 ### Acknowledgements
+- [1] This answered question helped me with the jquery for styling the rating stars based on fractional rating [stackoverflow](https://stackoverflow.com/questions/37562892/jquery-font-awesome-star-rating-default-value/37563393)